TV Meteorologist

 Best Rated

-Asked by old school almost 9 years ago
+Asked by Eric almost 10 years ago

 How do you tell when a hurricane or tornado hits??